Magnetic Field Amplification and Particle Acceleration in Weakly Magnetized Trans-relativistic Electron-ion Shocks: Summary and Discussion

 Let us discuss the maximum energy of ions that can be attained in trans-relativistic shocks.
 We start with relatively high magnetization environments, where a Bohm-like scaling, $E_{\mathrm{max,i}}\propto t$, is applicable.
 The magnetic field geometry at termination shocks of astrophysical jets is not well known.
 If there exist extended regions with a subluminal shock configuration, then these shocks would be efficient particle accelerators and we assume here for simplicity that the maximum proton energy is constrainted only by the system-size (Hillas) limit as: $E_{\mathrm{max,i}}\sim eBL$, where $B$ and $L$ are the characteristic magnetic field strength and the characteristic size of the system, respectively.
 For the termination shock of a typical extragalactic jet,

 which makes them promising candidates for UHECR production \citep{Cerutti2023,Globus2025}.
 For a microquasar like SS 433,

 so the recent detection of $\sim100\,\mathrm{TeV}$ gamma rays \citep{Cao2025} could have a hadronic origin.
-Bell-dominated trans-relativistic shocks may also be relevant to ion acceleration and gamma ray emission in ultrafast outflows (UFOs) from AGN \citep{Ajello2021,Nishiura2025}.
+Bell-dominated trans-relativistic shocks may also be relevant to ion acceleration and gamma ray emission in ultrafast outflows (UFOs) from AGN \citep{Ajello2021,Nishiura2026}.
+Applications to the nonthermal emission from BL Lacertae objects have also been discussed \citep{Crumley2019,Arbet-Engles2025}.

 For particle acceleration in these relatively highly magnetized shocks, it is essential that the shock velocity is trans-relativistic, instead of ultra-relativistic.
 As we have discussed in Section \ref{sec:intro} and \ref{sec:method}, ultra-relativistic shocks are inevitably superluminal.
 For any finite magnetization, the maximum energy in ultra-relativistic shocks is limited by the magnetization as $\gamma_{\mathrm{max}}\propto\sigma^{-1/4}$ \citep{Sironi2013, Plotnikov2018}.
 Note that, however, \citet{Reville2014} proposed a stronger scaling $(\gamma_{\mathrm{max}}\propto\sigma^{-1/2})$.